Boedi Widjaja

 Path.
 15, Cosmic Strangers

 Work-in-progress.
 Public art.
-Supported by the National Arts Council for SAW 2025.
-Venue support by the Land Transport Authority and SMRT.
+Supported by the National Arts Council, as part of Singapore Art Week 2025.
+Venue support by the Land Transport Authority and SMRT Trains.
 Additional support by Asiaray and CREDO (Cosmic Ray Extremely Distributed Observatory).

 Path.
 13, Quaver Cipher